If you're looking for things to do in Bologna, Italy, shop the Quadrilatero, the oldest medieval markets in the city.

 When you stroll the Quadrilatero, not only are you in the oldest commercial center of medieval Bologna, you're also steps from one of the oldest pubs in the world - Osteria del Sole - in existence continually since 1465...1465!

 Osteria del Sole is a great place to hang out with friends and catch up on the latest news.
-Shop for your dinner on the street, bring it along to the pub and grab a seat at one of the communal tables.
+We found one of the best things to do in Bologna was shop for lunch or dinner in the Quadrilatero, bring it along to the pub and grab a seat at one of the communal tables.
 Beer and wine is available here, and one of the best social experiences you can have!

 IF YOU GO